Marc Crosas: Volga

-Mexico
+Santos Laguna

 After having trouble adapting to life in Russia with FC Volga, Crosas signed a three-year deal with Mexican side Santos Laguna.
 Following his move to Mexico, Crosas revealed that his Celtic teammate Efraín Juárez played a part in his surprise move to Mexico.
 Crosas was introduced to the supporters of Santos Laguna before the match between Santos Laguna and Jaguares which Santos Laguna won 1–0.
 He made his team debut as a substitute in an away match against Monarcas Morelia where Santos lost 3–1 on 12 February 2012.
-On 7 March 2012, he made his first appearance in the CONCACAF Champions League against MLS team Seattle Sounders.
+On 7 March 2012, he made his first appearance in the CONCACAF Champions League against MLS team Seattle Sounders FC.
 He assisted Herculez Gomez on the 1–1 draw, with Santos losing the tie 2–1.
 On 20 May 2012, he played the entire final match of Torneo Clausura 2011–12 against Rayados de Monterrey where Santos Laguna won the title after a 2–1 victory (3–2 in global).
 He scored his first goal with Santos Laguna on 13 March 2013 during the second leg versus Houston Dynamo in the CONCACAF Champions League which Santos ended up winning 3–1 on aggregate score.

+Later career

+After leaving Santos Laguna in 2014, Crosas played for U. de G. and Cruz Azul, serving subsequent loan stints at CD Tenerife and Tampico Madero.
+He retired in 2018.